jake-stewart/multicursor.nvim/readme.md

 # multicursor.nvim

-multiple cursors in neovim which work how you expect.
+Multiple cursors in Neovim which work how you expect.

 https://github.com/user-attachments/assets/3b3554e0-3d62-47a0-a4e1-a4fd16a0ed02

-### features
+### Features

+- Visual and select modes with char/line/block selections.
-- visual, select, normal, insert, and replace modes
+- Normal, insert, replace modes.
+- Undo/redo
-- undo/redo
+- Virtualedit
-- cursor specific registers for searching and yanking
+- Cursor specific registers for searching and yanking.
-- match & split cursor selections with regex
+- Match & split cursor selections with regex.
-- transpose cursor selections
+- Transpose cursor selections.
-- align cursor columns
+- Align cursor columns.
+- Easily extend with your own ideas thanks to the Cursor API, which all the default features are implemented with.
-- should work with most plugins and remaps
+- Works with most plugins and remaps.

-### example config (lazy.nvim)
+### Example Config (lazy.nvim)

 ```lua
 {